Skip to main content

-We all want to stay healthy, right?
-However, sometimes things can happen inside our bodies without us even knowing.
-In your large intestine—the part of your digestive system where waste passes through—small growths can sometimes develop on the inner lining.
-These are what doctors call (Colon Polyps).
-Please don't be alarmed by the name!
-Most of these polyps are harmless.
-However, some types can progress into cancer if left untreated over time.
-That is precisely why it is vital for all of us to be well-informed about (Colon Polyps).
+We all want to be healthy, right?
+But sometimes, things can happen inside our bodies without us knowing.
+Your colon, the large intestine where the food we eat is digested and the waste products we leave behind, can sometimes develop small growths on the inside.
+That's what doctors call `(Colon Polyps)`.
+Don't be scared when you hear this name, okay?
+Because most of these polyps are harmless.
+However, there are some types that can turn into cancer if left untreated for a long time.
+That's why it's very important for us all to be aware of these `(Colon Polyps)`.

-Simply put, (Colon Polyps) are abnormal growths of cells that develop on the inner lining (mucous lining) of your large intestine.
-They appear like small bumps or lumps.
-They often start as a tiny cluster of cells and can grow larger over time.
-Similar polyps can also occur in other parts of the body, such as the stomach, nose, or the female reproductive system.
+Simply put, these `(Colon Polyps)` are abnormal cell growths that form on the inner wall of your large intestine, that is, the mucous lining.
+They are like a small tumor.
+They can start as a single cell mass and gradually grow larger.
+These polyps can also form in other parts of our body, for example, in the stomach, nose, or in the female reproductive system.

 Are there different types of polyps?
 How do they differ?

-Yes, colon polyps vary, and doctors classify them based on two main factors.
+Yes, there are different types of polyps that form in the colon.
+Doctors classify them based on two main factors.

-• The other type is flat, lying flush against the intestinal wall without a stalk.
-These are called (Sessile) polyps.
+• The other type is a flat, lump-like growth that is attached to the intestinal wall without a stalk.
+These are called ``Sessile`` polyps.

-• Adenomatous polyps (or adenomas): These are the most common.
-They also have sub-types:
+• Adenomatous polyps (adenomas): These are the most common.
+There are also subtypes of these:

 • Tubular adenomas